Oath of office of the president of the United States: Use of Bibles

 By convention, incoming presidents raise their right hand and place the left on a Bible while taking the oath of office.
 In 1789, George Washington took the oath of office with an altar Bible borrowed from the St. John's Lodge No. 1, Ancient York Masons lodge in New York, and he kissed the Bible afterward.

-Subsequent presidents up to and including Harry S. Truman, followed suit.
-Dwight D. Eisenhower said a prayer in the end instead of kissing the Bible in 1953.
+Subsequent presidents up to and including Harry S. Truman, followed suit in kissing the Bible, although in 1953, Dwight D. Eisenhower said a prayer at the end instead.
+Truman, Eisenhower, Richard Nixon, George H. W. Bush, Barack Obama, and Donald Trump each swore the oath on two Bibles.

-Theodore Roosevelt did not use the Bible when taking the oath in 1901, nor did John Quincy Adams, who swore on a book of law, with the intention that he was swearing on the constitution.
-Lyndon B. Johnson was sworn in on a Roman Catholic missal on Air Force One.
-Harry Truman, Dwight Eisenhower, Richard Nixon, George H. W. Bush, Barack Obama and Donald Trump each swore the oath on two Bibles.
-The large leather-bound Bible used by Joe Biden had been in the Biden family since 1893.
+Thomas Jefferson and Calvin Coolidge did not use a Bible in their oath-taking ceremonies.
+Theodore Roosevelt did not use the Bible when taking the oath in 1901, nor did John Quincy Adams, who swore on a book of law, with the intention that he was swearing on the Constitution.
+Lyndon B. Johnson was sworn in at his first inauguration on a Roman Catholic missal on Air Force One, believing it was a Bible, in the immediate aftermath of the assassination of John F. Kennedy.